-Our mail carrier handed me a small box.
-As he walked away, I thought, “Wow, his cologne still lingers.
+One day, our mail carrier handed me a small box.
+As he walked away, I said to myself, “Wow, his cologne still lingers.
 Must be strong stuff.”
-Then I opened the box: A small bottle of patchouli oil.
-Even though securely closed, the scent was almost over-powering.
+Then I opened the box: It contained a small bottle of patchouli oil.
+Even though securely closed, the scent was overpowering.

-I bring the bottle to my husband.
-“Do you like this scent,” I ask, holding the bottle under his noise.
+I bring the powerfully odiferous package to my husband.
+“Do you like this scent,” I ask, holding it under his nose.

-This wasn’t the first time when my husband could not share my appreciation of luscious scents.
+This wasn’t the first time when my husband seemed unable to share my appreciation of luscious scents.
 Consider my gardenia plant covered with blossoms.
-(See photo above, appropriately decorated with a goat; my nickname for my husband is “Dr. Goat” or, more casually, “Goat.”)
+(See photo above.)

 “I must have blown out my olfactory receptors in the lab,” he concludes.
-This refers to his time spent studying to become a biologist, dealing with various chemicals during bench experiments.
+He meant time spent studying to become a biologist, dealing with various chemicals during bench experiments.

-That cannot be true.
+But how can that be true?
 He absolutely detects some fragrances.
 Including some delicate ones.
 Plus, he is super quick to pick up any annoying aromas, including scented laundry detergent and fabric softener, chemical deodorizers or cleaners, cologne, and the like.
-We share an aversion to those, and there are none in the house.
+We share an aversion to those.
+You’ll find none in our house.